dfinity/portal/docs/developer-docs/backend/rust/6-intercanister.md

 This project is comprised of two canisters: publisher and subscriber.

-The **subscriber** canister contains a record of topics that can be published to via inter-canister calls from the **publisher** canister.
+The **subscriber** canister contains a record of topics.
+The **publisher** canister uses inter-canister calls to add topics to the record within the subscriber canister.

 Let's take a look at the `src/lib.rs` file for each of these canisters.